Perslay is an ancient Norman name that arrived in England

 Early Notables of the Perslay family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early Perslay Notables in all our PDF Extended History products and printed products wherever possible.
+in 1696.
+He entered the...
+Another 35 words (2 lines of text) are included under the topic Early Perslay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Perslay family to the New World and Oceana

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Perslay or a variant listed above: Jonas Parshall, who settled in Virginia in 1620; Thomas Pearsall, who arrived in Virginia in 1631; Henry Pearsall, who arrived in Long Island in 1657.